 So stop comparing your life and marriage to other couples.
 Also, understand that when God intends to use you to help other marriages; you go through hard stuff so you can serve out of real life experience and grace.

-Maybe you are reading my musings as a newlywed; many that read this blog are in their early years of marriage.
-We have many oldies too, but I want to talk to you, early-wed wife.
+Maybe you are reading my musings as a newlywed; many that read this blog are young in marriage.
+We have many oldies too, but I want to share advice for newlyweds.

 If you take away anything from my reflection, I want you to remember this thought; hold on to Jesus, more than you hold on to your husband.